Signing Order: What it Is and How to Use It

 When you’re closing deals with more complex workflows and several decision-makers, there’s no way around setting up a signing order.
 Luckily, it doesn’t have to be a nightmare if you use specialized software like Better Proposals.

-So, if you’re looking for a solution for your complex workflow, sign up for our free trial or upgrade your plan.
-And in case you need more convincing or aren’t sure we’re the right choice, our support team will be happy to answer any questions – for more than 17 hours a day.
+To see how it works first-hand, sign up for our free trial or upgrade your plan.
+Need more convincing or aren't sure we're the right choice?
+Our support team will be happy to answer any questions - for 24 hours a day.